 Legionnaires’ disease is a severe form of pneumonia that can be fatal.
 It is not transmitted through person-to-person contact.
 People get this infection when they inhale water vapor contaminated with Legionella bacteria which grows best in warm water.

-Hospitals, apartment complexes and other large buildings with complex water systems are at risk for an overgrowth of Legionella and need to have good water treatment plans in place to prevent outbreaks.
+Hospitals, hotels and other large buildings with complex water systems are at risk for an overgrowth of Legionella and need to have good water treatment plans in place to prevent outbreaks.

 Symptoms of an infection include fever, cough, shortness of breath, headaches and muscle aches.
 These usually develop within two to 14 days of exposure.